Kyle Van Noy: 2015

 During training camp, Van Noy competed against Tahir Whitehead to be the starting strongside linebacker.
-Head coach Jim Caldwell named Van Noy the backup strongside linebacker, behind Tahir Whitehead, to start the regular season.
+To start the season, head coach Jim Caldwell named the former the backup strongside linebacker, behind Tahir Whitehead.
 Van Noy was inactive as a healthy scratch for the Lions' Week 5 loss to the Arizona Cardinals due to the return of DeAndre Levy.
 On October 25, 2015, Van Noy recorded two solo tackles and made his first career sack during the Lions' 28–19 loss to the Minnesota Vikings in Week 7.
-Van Noy sacked Vikings' quarterback Teddy Bridgewater for a one-yard loss during the first quarter.
+He sacked Vikings' quarterback Teddy Bridgewater for a one-yard loss during the first quarter.
 In Week 12, he collected a season-high three solo tackles during a 45–14 win against the Philadelphia Eagles.
-He finished the 2015 NFL season with ten combined tackles (eight solo) and one sack in 16 games and one start.
+He finished the 2015 NFL season with ten combined tackles (eight solo) and one sack in 16 games with one start.

 2016

-Throughout training camp, Van Noy competed against Jon Bostic and Josh Bynes for job as a starting linebacker.
-Head coach Jim Caldwell named Van Noy the starting strongside linebacker to begin the regular season.
-He started the season alongside DeAndre Levy and middle linebacker Tahir Whitehead.
+Throughout training camp, Van Noy competed against Jon Bostic and Josh Bynes for the job of starting linebacker.
+Caldwell named the former to be starting strongside linebacker to begin the regular season, alongside DeAndre Levy and middle linebacker Tahir Whitehead.

 He made his first career start in the Lions' season-opener at the Indianapolis Colts and deflected one pass during their 39–35 victory.
 In Week 4, he collected a season-high seven solo tackles during a 17–14 loss at the Chicago Bears.
 Before being traded, Van Noy started the first seven games of the season for the Lions and registered 23 total tackles.
-He finished his time with the Lions with a total of 39 tackles since 2014.
+He finished his stint as a Lion with a total of 39 tackles.